Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Role guide

-The Citizen: How to Win Without Special Powers
+The Villager: How to Win Without Special Powers

-Playing as a regular Citizen — observation skills, voting strategy, and speeches that move the table.
+Playing as a regular Villager — observation skills, voting strategy, and speeches that move the table.

 You have no ability.
 No night action.
 No secret information.
-And yet Citizens make up the majority of every table — which means Citizen play is what actually decides most games.
+And yet Villagers make up the majority of every table — which means Villager play is what actually decides most games.
 Your power is your vote, your voice, and your ability to read other people.
 That's more than enough.

 Role Card